lagom/lagom.github.io/src/blog/lagom-1-5-0.md

 If you are targeting OpenShift or Kubernetes environments the new [Guide to Deploy Lightbend Applications](https://developer.lightbend.com/guides/openshift-deployment/) covers all the steps and details (including a sample application) to set up and tune your system.

-## Support for gRPC
+## Akka gRPC integration

-Lagom supports [Akka gRPC](https://developer.lightbend.com/docs/akka-grpc/current/) for cross-service communication (currently [incubating](https://developer.lightbend.com/docs/reactive-platform/2.0/support-terminology/index.html#incubating)).
+Lagom 1.5.0 introduces [incubating](https://developer.lightbend.com/docs/lightbend-platform/2.0/support-terminology/index.html#incubating) support for  [Akka gRPC](https://developer.lightbend.com/docs/akka-grpc/current/) for cross-service communication.
 The original HTTP/JSON-based transport is not disappearing but, instead, Lagom introduces gRPC so users can choose to expose alternative transports increasing the adoption of their services.

 This feature drove some smaller improvements which non-gRPC users will also welcome.
 Lagom already supported HTTP/2 since it is built on top of Play.
 In Lagom 1.5 we’ve reviewed all the necessary pieces so HTTP/2 can also be used on dev mode.
 In the same spirit, it is now also possible to use encrypted (TLS) communication on dev mode.